melezhik/swat/README.md

 SWAT:

-- is very pragmatical tool designed for job to be done in a fast and simple way
+- is very pragmatic tool designed for job to be done in a fast and simple way
 - has simple and yet flexible DSL with low price mastering ( see my tutorial )
 - produces [TAP](https://testanything.org/) output
 - leverages famous [perl prove](http://search.cpan.org/perldoc?prove) and [curl](http://curl.haxx.se/) utilities